CesiumGS/cesium/Documentation/Contributors/TestingGuide/README.md

 The `--debug` flag will prevent the Karma browser from closing after running the tests, and clicking the "Debug" button will open a new tab that can be used for placing breakpoints and stepping through the code.

 ![](8.jpg)

+#### Using the Karma Jasmine HTML Reporter

+For additional options to run specs in a browser, the `html` flag will enable the `karma-jamsine-html-reporter` plugin:

+`npm run test -- --html`

+This can be helpful when used with the `--debug` flag (so Karma's browser window doesn't close) as it'll output a clickable list of tests sorted by test suite upon completion.

 ### Run Coverage